fadoss/maude-bindings/README.md

 In this case or when building Maude directly from its subdirectory, `CMAKE_ARGS="-DBUILD_LIBMAUDE=OFF"` should be added before the previous command.

-Bindings for other languages can also be build using CMake directly, where `srcdir` is the directory where the repository has been cloned, and `language` is one of the languages supported by SWIG:
+Bindings for other languages can also be built using CMake directly, where `srcdir` is the directory where the repository has been cloned, and `language` is one of the languages supported by SWIG:

 ```
 cmake <srcdir> -DLANGUAGE=<language>